lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 sharing feature.

-Sharing user's storage folders with other users
+Share storage folders with other users
 -----------------------------------------------

 Let's learn how to share your personal Storage folder with other users.
 First,